 Due to safety reasons, the limited number of instructors, and the limited number of boats, only 10 Intermediate and or Beginner students may attend Open Sail per day.
 Open Sail is first come, first serve.

 Can my Beginner Sailor go to Open Sail?

 Yes.
-The instructors have suggested that Beginner Sailors that completed a Beginner Camp should continue to build their skills by joining Open Sail one day a week, on Wednesdays.
+The instructors have suggested that Beginner Sailors that completed a Beginner Camp should continue to build their skills by joining Open Sail.
 Please note, this invite is also extended to those students who completed a Beginner Camp from a previous season AND who are presently enrolled in Camp session for the current season.
 The Beginner Sailors will be paired with an Intermediate, Advanced, or an Instructor In Training, during Open Sail to ensure a safe experience.
 This opportunity will also connect the Beginners with the more talented sailors that have years of experience on the water.